mungewell/pico-timecode/README.md

 The incoming LTC is now validated before Jam is performed, and the RX monitor has indicator bar to show the relative timing between RX and TX.

-This code is in five files; upload all seven if you have the same hardware.
+This 'code' is seven files; upload all seven if you have the same hardware.

 `PicoOled13.py` is library of screen functions, `umenu.py` is menuing library, `neotimer.py` is timer library, `pid.py` is a PID controller and `config.py` holds the settings for the unit.